-The District has developed a 504 Procedures Manual for the implementation of federal regulations for Section 504 of the Rehabilitation Act, Subpart D. This Procedures Manual may be reviewed in the office of Melynda Van Note, Director of Special Programs, 170 State Hwy DD, Marshfield, MO 65706, (417) 859-2120 ext.
-9007, melynda.vannote@mjays.us.
+The District has developed a 504 Procedures Manual for the implementation of federal regulations for Section 504 of the Rehabilitation Act, Subpart D. This Procedures Manual may be reviewed in the office of Sherry Davis, Director of Special Programs, 170 State Hwy DD, Marshfield, MO 65706, (417) 859-2120 ext.
+9007, sherry.davis@mjays.us.
 Alternative times are available by request.